ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 > **Note:**
 >
-> This example uses the custom instrument driver `_visa_dmm.py` to perform the device-specific commands and queries.
+> This example uses the custom instrument driver `_visa_dmm.py` to perform the device-specific
+> commands and queries.

 ### Required Hardware

-By default, this example does not require hardware; it uses a simulated instrument and PyVISA-sim to simulate NI-DCPower and NI-VISA DMM instruments in software. [`_visa_dmm_sim.yaml`](./_visa_dmm_sim.yaml) defines the behavior of the simulated NI-VISA DMM instrument.
+By default, this example does not require hardware; it uses a simulated instrument and PyVISA-sim to simulate NI-DCPower and NI-VISA DMM instruments in software.
+[`_visa_dmm_sim.yaml`](./_visa_dmm_sim.yaml) defines the behavior of the simulated NI-VISA DMM instrument.

 Supported instrument models:
 - NI Instrument Simulator v2.0
 - HP/Agilent/Keysight 34401A DMM

 By default, this example uses a physical instrument or a simulated device created in NI MAX.
 To automatically create a simulated device when running the measurement or TestStand sequence, follow the steps below:
 - Create a `.env` file in the measurement service's directory or one of its parent directories (such as the root of your Git repository or `C:\ProgramData\National Instruments\MeasurementLink\Services` for statically registered measurement services).
-- Add the following options to the `.env` file to enable simulation via the driver's option string:
+- Add the following options to the `.env` file to enable simulation via the driver's option string or `simulate` parameter:

   ```
   MEASUREMENTLINK_NIDCPOWER_SIMULATE=1